While brand awareness refers to a person’s ability to recall a brand when prompted by a specific category or cue, brand association goes beyond that.

-Using visual design to reinforce certain brand qualities requires an understanding of how these visual cues will be understood by your target audience.
-Different colors, symbols, and shapes can have very different meanings.
+However, using visual design to reinforce certain brand qualities requires a nuanced understanding of how these visual cues will be understood by your target audience.
+Various colors, symbols, and shapes can have different meanings.

-Your choice of words and brand tone of voice provide further tools for building brand association.
-Consider the associations you want to link your brand to and seek to make links to language.
-If your brand should appeal to parents, link your brand to language that’s already associated with this role.
-Care, playfulness, love, learning, home, relationships, and so on.
+If you want your brand to appeal to parents, use language that’s already associated with this role: Care, playfulness, love, learning, home, relationships, and so on.

 Consider how Disney utilizes terms such as magical, dreams, and fantasy.
-The brand never misses an opportunity to use these words that are so strongly connected to the brand.
-This drives home the strong brand association of the Disney brand and what it stands for.
+The brand never misses an opportunity to use such language, which increases the strong connection consumers’ have between such language and the Disney brand.

 What Are The Benefits of Brand Association?